expectedparrot/edsl/docs/coop.rst

 ====

 `Coop <https://www.expectedparrot.com/content/explore>`_ is a platform for creating, storing and sharing AI-based research.
-It is fully integrated with the EDSL package, allowing you to post, download and update objects directly from your workspace or at the web app.
+It is fully integrated with EDSL, allowing you to post, download and update objects directly from your workspace or at the Coop web app.

 Coop also provides access to special features for running EDSL surveys and storing results remotely at the Expected Parrot server.
 Learn more about these features in the :ref:`remote_inference` and :ref:`remote_caching` sections of the documentation.